SDXorg/pysd/docs/_build/html/_sources/installation.txt

 * NetworkX: a library for constructing networks
 * GeoPandas: a library for manipulating geographic data

 Additionally, the System Dynamics Translator utility developed by Robert Ward is useful for translating models from other system dynamics formats into the XMILE standard, to be read by PySD.

 These modules can be installed using pip with syntax similar to the above.

 Additional Resources
 --------------------
-The PySD Cookbook contains `a tutorial <http://nbviewer.ipython.org/github/JamesPHoughton/PySD-Cookbook/blob/master/1_2_Installation_and_Setup.ipynb>`_ on getting started with the python data analytics stack, and integrating with PySD.
+The PySD Cookbook contains a recipe on :doc:`pysdcookbook:Installation_and_Setup` that can help you get set up with both python and PySD.